AprilAndFriends/atres/formatting readme.txt

 - Nesting "icon" tags is not allowed.
 - When using b and specifying only a border-thickness multiplier, the comma character "," is still mandatory.
+- When using [l] for italic, keep in mind that there is no way to insert non-italic text within italic text.